-Due to Paul Smiths' Dam this is the largest body of water in Saint Armand.
+Due to the Paul Smith's Electric Light and Power Company dam, this is the largest body of water in the town of Saint Armand even though it's a dammed part of the Saranac River.
 Gorgeous views and the open sky will make your day of paddling memorable.
-Size: 437 Acres.
-Off Rte 3 on Co Rte 18, 5 miles east of Bloomingdale.
-Hand launch.
-Parking for 5 cars.
+Its 437 acre size leaves lots of room to explore.

 The marquee fish is the walleye, although it’s best thought of as a catch-and-release proposition as the state has a walleye consumption advisory against eating any because of high levels of mercury.